MehreenWaqar/FirebaseAnalytics/README.md

 # Integrate XCFramework in your project

 # Method: 1
-- Open archive folder and cop/paste FBAnal.xcframework into your project, your google-service.plist should be in your project.
+- Copy/paste FBAnal.xcframework into your project, your google-service.plist should be in your project.

 # Method: 2
 - Clone project and open in terminal